 Smoothing of Cloth¶

 Now, if you followed this from the previous section, your cloth is probably looking a little blocky.
 In order to make it look nice and smooth like the picture you need to apply a Smooth and/or Subdivision Surface Modifier in the Modifiers tab.
-Then, in the Tool Shelf, find the Edit panel and Press Smooth.
+Then, in the Toolbar, find the Edit panel and Press Smooth.

 Cloth on Armature¶